Jwen-LSMTree/LSMTree-2/test/lib/googletest-1.14.0/docs/gmock_cook_book.md

   // F, and ArgumentTuple is the tuple of arguments of F.
   //

-  // For example, if F is int(bool, const string&), then Result would
+  // For examples, if F is int(bool, const string&), then Result would
   // be int, and ArgumentTuple would be std::tuple<bool, const string&>. virtual Result Perform(const ArgumentTuple& args) = 0;
 };